-"This new polish from JinSoon's Monochrome collection is the inkiest, shiniest black nail polish I've ever seen, which makes it perfect for moody fall days.
+"This black polish from JinSoon's Monochrome collection is the inkiest, shiniest black nail polish I've ever seen, which makes it perfect for moody fall days.
 Plus, I've worn it for four days so far with zero chips.
 Yes, it's still 80 degrees in New York, but something about the month of September makes me want to embrace my angsty side, and this polish is my new go-to.
-(I recommend bringing it to your neighborhood nail salon and let an expert apply because it's so inky, it requires precision!)." — Faith Xue
+I recommend bringing it to your neighborhood nail salon to have an expert apply it because it's so inky.
+It requires precision!" — Faith Xue

 She also likes this Bordeaux shade, which belongs to the oh-so-classic family of deep autumnal reds.
 It's not totally traditional, though.
 Unlike other wine-colored polishes, it has a subtle shimmer finish that catches light in the prettiest way.

 This shade from cruelty-free and vegan brand Tenoverten is described as "canyon clay."
 We think it's the perfect rosy-brown color for anyone who considers themselves to be a naturalist, or anyone who remains nostalgic for the '90s.

 Erin also recommends this unique burnt orange shade, called Tang Bang.
 This color from Smith & Cult sits somewhere right between pumpkin orange and burnt umber.
 In other words, it has autumn written all over it.
 Does anyone else think it's subtly reminiscent of a '70s color palette?
 We do, and we're not mad about it.